musman-uk/portfolio/workflow-process/portfolio-design/README.md

   The main README now acts as a true landing page 🌍 with a table of contents and a tree that starts at the root.

 - **Consistency of style**
-  Each nested README opens with a short, human introduction.
+  Each nested README opens with a short, descriptive introduction.
 The rhythm and tone are minimal but warm.

 - **Balance of minimalism and warmth**
   Words are trimmed to essentials ✂️ but never cold.
 Phrases such as curiosity, practice, and growth keep the structure alive.